· · · ·

 Potential Dwarf Planet of the Solar System

-In the case of 2003 AZ84, its orbit can carry it out to a distance of 46.6 AU from the Sun, but it is currently on the long inward leg of its orbital path, and will reach its perihelion in the year 2107.
-At this point - its closest approach to the Sun - it will still be some 32.6 AU distant from the heart of the Solar System, further from the Sun than Neptune.
+2003 AZ84 is an example of such a body, and its orbit can carry it out to a distance of 46.6 AU from the Sun, but it is currently on the long inward leg of its orbital path, and will reach its perihelion in the year 2107.
+At this point - its closest approach to the Sun - it will still be some 32.6 AU distant from the heart of the Solar System, farther from the Sun than Neptune.

 Details of the physical structure of 2003 AZ84 are not well established, but it appears to have a diameter of 700 km or more, and thus likely qualifies as a dwarf planet, though it has not yet been officially recognised as such.
 There are indications that 2003 AZ84 possesses a small orbiting moon, but this observation has still awaiting definitive confirmation.